bonitoo-io/virtual-device/README.md

 * `topic` - The MQTT topic under which the sample is published.
 * `items` - an array that can include:
    * the names of previously defined items
-   * an item type declared by item name using the `from` field
+   * an item type declared by item name using the `from` field, which makes it possible to define `count` and serialization type - `arType`.
    * a new inline item definitions as above.

 _Basic Sample configuration example_